⚓ U.S. Navy — Destroyer Escorts

 Edsall/Buckley/Cannon DE

-The Edsall/Buckley/Cannon DE consisted of 26 vessels.
-Like all U.S. Navy destroyer escorts built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Edsall/Buckley/Cannon DE ships may have been exposed to asbestos fibers.
+The Edsall/Buckley/Cannon DE was a class of U.S. Navy destroyer escorts from the asbestos era, led by USS Bostwick (DE-103).
+Its 26 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Edsall/Buckley/Cannon DE vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Edsall/Buckley/Cannon DE Ships

-Asbestos was the standard thermal insulation material in U.S. Navy destroyer escorts built before approximately 1980.
-Common sources of asbestos exposure aboard Edsall/Buckley/Cannon DE vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy destroyer escorts built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

-For detailed information on spaces and products specific to destroyer escorts, see the Destroyer Escorts asbestos overview ›
+For the full destroyer escorts exposure overview, see the Destroyer Escorts asbestos guide ›

 At-Risk Ratings Aboard Edsall/Buckley/Cannon DE Ships